jpvelez/restaurant_inspection_analysis/README.md

 random chance.
 So to be confident in our findings, we need need to quantify how likely it is that the observed difference between means of ~0.6 is due to chance alone.
 In other words, we need to use a statistical hypothesis test, and a t-test is a type of hypothesis test that is appropriate for comparing means.

-Why should the reader believe you actually got this finding?
-(Because I can argue that I'm looking at the right thing, and that my steps were sound for looking at that thing) What are the important choices, and why are they the right ones?

-- the choice of last inspection
-- the way i tried to get data from yelp - random samples, no obvious bias in the hit rate
-- the acceptable losses due to unicode encoding, other stuff..
-- the use of a t-test to see if small diff was statistically significant